top of page

 Are you licensed?

 Yes.
-We are a licensed general contractor by the North Carolina Licensing Board for General Contractors for residential construction.
+We are a licensed general contractor by the North Carolina Licensing Board for General Contractors and the South Carolina

 Who pulls required permits for the job, you or me?